terraform-aws-modules/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Is your request related to a new offering from AWS?
-Is this functionality available in the AWS provider for Terraform - https://www.terraform.io/docs/providers/aws/index.html ?
+Is this functionality available in the [AWS provider for Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)?
+See [CHANGELOG.md](https://github.com/hashicorp/terraform-provider-aws/blob/main/CHANGELOG.md), too.
   - No 🛑: please wait to file a request until the functionality is avaialble in the AWS provider
   - Yes ✅: please list the AWS provider version which introduced this functionality